 Here’s a breakdown of some of the answers we got:

-As far as references that should be avoided, these are susceptible to change on a daily basis, according to politics, or news.
+As far as references that should be avoided, these are susceptible to change daily, according to politics, or news.
 AI can help make sure we don’t miss any, but human involvement remains essential.
-Can AI make the decision to keep or remove references to Twin Towers for the US market, or to cartoon caricatures for the French market?
+Can AI decide to keep or remove references to Twin Towers for the US market, or to cartoon caricatures for the French market?

 Are anglicisms acceptable to use in all marketing campaigns in Quebec?
 For all topics?
 French-Canadian people getting trained in big organizations have their own terminology.
 The Quebec Board of the French Language spends a lot of time and resources updating the languages with new French words that should be used in official contexts.
 AI can identify terms that might need to be double-checked.
 We’ll leave the double-checking to the human eye.